vicrucann/cherish/README.md

 ## Contact and authors info

 The author and lab information will be added here.
-For the current version, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu ; or use "Issues" (in the menu on right) for feature requests or bug submission.
+For the current version, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu ; or use [Issues](https://github.com/vicrucann/dura-europos-insitu/issues) for feature requests or bug submission.

+Other contributors:

+* Yumo Rong: user interface functionality
+* Natallia Trayan: icon designer

 ## References